akashGg99/lithiumBackend/README.md

 // GIT link..go thourgh this code thoroughly..it will result in a confusion when you are going though the code- postman se hit kar rhe hai and same axios se bhi hit kar rhe hai ..why?
 // a short video ..4-5 mins  summary on what we covered today

 // An asignment :
-1. WRITE A GET API TO GET THE LIST OF ALL THE "vaccination sessions by district id" for any given district id and for any given date
+1. WRITE A GET API TO GET THE LIST OF ALL THE "vaccination sessions by district id" for any given district id and for any given date visit ApiSetu.gov for api route/url. (https://cdndemo-api.co-vin.in/api   )

-2. GOTO  http://api.openweathermap.org => “subscribe” current weather data ==> get api key for Free version ==> create new account and Verify your emailId( Must verify to avoid issues) => go to My APi keys under your account name(top right corner) or https://home.openweathermap.org/api_keys => save the key/appid somewhere.
+2. GOTO  http://api.openweathermap.org => “subscribe” current weather data ==> get api key for Free version ==> create new account and Verify your emailId( Must verify to avoid issues) => go to My APi keys under your account name(top right corner) or https://home.openweathermap.org/api_keys => save the key/appid somewhere [Key:6207e944a25ac70fefa688e11a690105,Username:Akash123,Password:Akash123,company:Akash123].
 Now proceed further
 Create API's to do each of the following:
-                    - get weather of London from http://api.openweathermap.org/data/2.5/weather?q=London&appid=<useYourOwnAppId>  (NOTE: must use HTTP infront of the url else axios will attempt to hit localhost and give error  ..also use HTTP only and not HTTPS)
+                    - get weather of London from http://api.openweathermap.org/data/2.5/weather?q=London&appid=<useYourOwnAppId> //apikey//
+                    (NOTE: must use HTTP infront of the url else axios will attempt to hit localhost and give error  ..also use HTTP only and not HTTPS)

                     - then change the above to get the temperature only( of London)

                     - Sort the cities  ["Bengaluru","Mumbai", "Delhi", "Kolkata", "Chennai", "London", "Moscow"] in order of their increasing temperature result should look something like this [